ChristopherCS/QuadSolver/Stories/Documentation Stories.md

 # Stories

 ## Documentation
-We will create a structure of documentation based on the Quadratic Solver that we will implement.
+We will create a structure of documentation that will assist us for the Quadratic Solver that we will implement.

 We will include:
 	TPS Reports